What it’s like to be young and Black in the mental health system

 Jessica, 19, London

-If you’re struggling with your mental health and looking for a black or ethnic minority therapist visit The Black, African and Asian Therapy Network.
+If you’re struggling with your mental health and looking for a Black or ethnic minority therapist, visit The Black, African and Asian Therapy Network.
 If you are the victim of racist bullying or think you’ve been discriminated against report it at iStreetWatch or speak to a close friend or trusted adult, like a teacher.
+You can also speak to The Mix; our services are free and confidential.
+Get in touch with our team today.

 *names have been changed